How Caregivers Benefit from Social Connections

-With the mental health epidemic now affecting more of today’s workforce than ever before, employers are ramping up their benefits offerings to include support for their employees’ mental well-being.
+With the mental health epidemic now affecting more of today’s workforce than ever before, employers are ramping up their benefits offerings to include employee mental health benefits.
 As helpful as these benefits can be, engagement with these programs remains low.
 Some HR leaders are discovering that the key to success for mental health programs is understanding and addressing the specific causes of employees’ stressors.

 This translates to more services for employees, including virtual therapy, peer support groups and employee resource groups, flexible scheduling, and more leave time.

-While discussions about mental health are becoming normalized, employees may still be reluctant to access mental health services.
+While discussions about mental health are becoming normalized, many may still be reluctant to access their employee mental health benefits.
 A survey of 1,600 employees and HR professionals by provider One Medical found that while only 19% of employees used their available benefits in 2022, even though two-thirds said they are struggling with mental health or behavioral issues.

 This gap is a problem for HR leaders like Bryan Power, Head of People at Nextdoor, who realizes the one-size-fits-all model of addressing mental health—such as offering more time to take paid leave—is not sustainable for many companies.
 He saw the need for a more individualized approach that could provide outsized returns for employees and reinforce a culture of caring: “It’s just way more meaningful to do something that’s significant versus try to do all the stuff all the time that they don’t really need…I’m looking for this kind of model of deep expertise and resources around a very specific challenge.”